spacemanstan/FCC-Dice-Exercise/README.md

 ### Improvements
 A few improvements I would have liked to have done with more time:
+- [ ] Dice Amount: It would be cool if the user could decide the amount of dice, or even tweak the rules.
 - [x] SCSS: I didn't have time to add much or any styling to make the website presentation nicer.
   - [ ] SCSS: I did manage to squeeze a little scss in at the end but it could be vastly improved
 - [ ] Error Handling: Implementing more robust error handling mechanisms, such as displaying error messages to users when they input invalid values or encounter unexpected errors.